 3. Critical thinking

-Critical thinking consists of evaluating available information and using these evaluations to make independent decisions.
+Critical thinking means evaluating information and using your evaluations to make independent decisions.

-The importance of objectivity, confidence, and data analysis to critical thinking makes this analytical skill particularly important for managerial and communications roles.
-However, it’s transferable across industries, which is one reason why The Society for Human Resource Management listed it as one of the most valued skills among employers.
+Also, critical thinking is transferable across industries, which is one reason why The Society for Human Resource Management listed it as one of the most valued skills among employers.